Landscaping crew dump trailer during a mulch installation at a Lexington home

 Where weed prevention, pre-emergent timing, and Snapshot fit

-Pre-emergent timing belongs here only as educational sequencing.
+Pre-emergent timing belongs here only as educational sequencing for ornamental beds.
 The guide can explain that weed prevention often works best when the bed is cleaned up first and the timing is handled before or with fresh mulch rather than after weeds are already established.

 BOUNDARY